sebastianrgarciav/PremiumCalculator/README.md

 To use the Premium Calculator, follow these steps:

 1. **Enter Details:**
    - Date of Birth: Select your date of birth.
+(The year cannot be in the future, and the person cannot be older than 120 years.)
    - State: Choose your state from the dropdown.
 The dropdown includes all 50 states of the USA.
    - Age: The age will be auto-populated based on the date of birth.
    - Plan: Select the desired plan from the dropdown.